-The National Risk Management Center has developed this game as part of a broader effort by the Cybersecurity and Infrastructure Security Agency (CISA) to plan strategically for its future operating environment.
+The National Risk Management Center has developed this game as part of a broader effort by the Cybersecurity and Infrastructure Security Agency to plan strategically for its future operating environment.
 The long-term goal of this project is to develop a repeatable and defensible process that (1) identifies emerging and evolving risks to critical infrastructure systems, and (2) identifies and analyzes the key indicators, trends, accelerators, and derailers associated with those risks to help critical infrastructure stakeholders direct their risk management activities.

-A key part of informing this effort is obtaining knowledge and perspectives from a diverse group of stakeholders and subject matter experts.
-As such, today you will be playing as yourselves, bringing your knowledge, experience, and perspectives to debate strategies to mitigate risks to critical infrastructure that could arise from further erosion of trust and social cohesion.
-Hopefully, the game will be a fun and interactive way for you to think broadly about future threats and opportunities, learn from your peers, and identify strategies to inform preparedness activities.
+A key part of informing this effort is to obtain knowledge and perspectives from a diverse group of stakeholders and subject matter experts.
+For players, the game hopefully represents a fun and interactive way for you to think broadly about future threats and opportunities, learn from your peers, and identify strategies to inform preparedness activities.